There are many different ways one can utilize the remove.bg API. One of these use cases is user-generated content.

 To ensure a positive return-on-investment (ROI) for a user-generated content application you should define the behaviour of an average user.
 Depending on your application, the use case and how (prominently) you integrate remove.bg, usage might be very different.
-To core question you have to find an answer for is: How many images does an average user process?
+The core question you have to find an answer for is: How many images does an average user process?

 You can find this out via user research in advance or start with an assumption and verify and adapt it as you go.

 Once you know how many images an average user processes, you can base your cost and ROI calculations on that number.

 For instance: If you expect 3 images per user on average for an online store, you can calculate the cost per user and set that in relation to your conversion rate (how many users purchase a product after processing images?) and profit margin to calculate the ROI.

 Control and monitor costs

 If your calculations and your users usage patterns result in a positive ROI, there's no reason to be cautious about scaling your product: More users process more images and therefore raise costs, but the increase in revenue (or other metrics you optimize for) should cover them.